FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 **Prompt:**
 ```
 Create a PowerShell script named 'Prepare-AppSource.ps1' in the scripts folder that:
-1. Takes parameters for source directory, output directory, and container name with defaults from configuration
+1. Takes parameters for source directory, output directory, and app type (main/test) with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
 4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')